writethedocs/www/docs/conf/eu/2015/news/eu-early-tickets-videos-cfp.md

 an overwhelmingly positive and supportive response from our documentarians all over the world.

-Here are some updates that you might like to know as the call for proposals draws to a close and ticket sales are in full swing.
+Here are some updates that you might like to know as the Call for Proposals draws to a close and ticket sales are in full swing.

 ## Call for Proposals Reminder